SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

   - Updated user actions and reducers to handle user deletion with improved error handling.
   - Fixed duplicate conditional block in EditUserScreen's useEffect to ensure user details are fetched and set correctly.

+- **Product Management Enhancements:**
+  - Added product deletion functionality for administrators in the ProductListScreen component.
+  - Updated product actions and reducers to handle product deletion with proper state management.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: